-In fact the adult Wagtails seem fascinated by watching the swallow flight antics…However once I’d zoomed the lens onto the nearly motionless, door clutching juvenile, a recently fledged swallow chick was confirmed.
+In fact the adult Wagtails seem fascinated by watching the swallow flight antics.However once I’d zoomed the lens onto the nearly motionless, door clutching juvenile, a recently fledged swallow chick, Hirundo rustica, was confirmed.
 A great delight and completely unexpected since we’ve only had 3 swallows return to us this year, and possibly because of this, there has been very little of the normal high spirited swallow chatter to enliven life outside.
-Just the occasional sharp “Look Out, Look Out” alarm calls, which I’d always assumed was directed at something other than myself, since the birds usually adapt very quickly to our regular comings and goings around the barn door which leads to the mud nests high up on the purlins.
+Just the occasional sharp “Look out, look out” alarm calls, which I’d always assumed was directed at something other than myself, since the birds usually adapt very quickly to our regular comings and goings around the barn door which leads to the mud nests high up on the purlins.

-It was only after several such breachings that we realised that there were sometimes 2 dorsal fins visible.
+It was only after several such breaches, that we realised that there were sometimes 2 dorsal fins visible.
 Clearly a mother and calf.
 Almost glued together in synchronous swimming.
-And probably a Bottlenose dolphin.
+And probably a Bottlenose dolphin, Tursiops truncatus.

 For more on these wonderful creatures, click here.

-And for 23 different fascinating facts about bottlenose dolphins (including what common pleasureable activity is uniquely enjoyed by just pigs, dolphins and humans), click here.
+And for 23 different fascinating facts about bottlenose dolphins (including what common pleasurable activity is uniquely enjoyed by just pigs, dolphins and humans), click here.